4hmet4car/three-js-journey/readme.md

 # Three.js Journey

-This repository contains _my own implementations and experiments_ of the exercises from the **Three.js Journey** course by Bruno Simon.
+This repository contains _my own implementations and experiments_ of the exercises from the **Three.js Journey** course by Bruno Simon.<br>
-Each lesson is developed as a new branch and is auto-deployed as an individual project with Vercel.
+Each lesson is developed as a new branch and is auto-deployed as an individual project with Vercel.<br>
-Deployment is handled with GitHub Actions.
+Deployment is handled with GitHub Actions.<br>

 > ⚠️ To follow the original course, visit [Bruno Simon's official website](https://threejs-journey.com).